When Can You Fly After Wisdom Teeth Removal and Why?

 Takeaway

-To conclude, while there are no hard and fast rules, you should always wait at least 48 hours after your wisdom teeth removal surgery to allow the initial healing process to take place.
-This is due to the fact that one can experience increased risk of complications such as bleeding or dry socket during the flight.
+While there are no hard and fast rules, you should always wait at least 24 hours after your wisdom teeth removal surgery to allow the initial healing process to take place.
+This is due to the fact that one can is at increased risk of dental complications such as bleeding or dry socket during the flight.

-Also, it is important that you consult with your dentist or oral surgeon as they are able to provide personalized advice and recommendations based on the recovery of your surgical wound.
-Some people may be able to fly within 24 hours of their procedure, while others may need more time before they feel comfortable doing so.
+Also, always consult with your dentist or oral surgeon as they are able to provide personalized advice and recommendations based on the recovery of your surgical wound.
+While some people may be able to fly within 24 hours after their wisdom teeth removal, while others may need more time before they feel comfortable doing so.
 Ultimately, it is up to you to decide when you are comfortable enough to take a flight.